 Associate editor Madeleine Johnson, who writes the "Notebook" column, is a midwesterner who lived in Italy for almost three decades.
 She has degrees in art history from Wellesley College and U.C.
 Berkeley.
 To her monthly column for the American, she brings three decades of thought and research on a wide range of Italian social and political matters, including education, history, politics, literature and culture.
 She has also written about Prime Minister Silvio Berlusconi for the New York Post and about Italian real estate, urban growth, confiscation of Mafia property as well as travel and food for the Financial Times.

 Madeline Klosterman was born and raised in rural Ohio.
 Now, after 15 years, she calls New York City home.
 She received her BA from the State University of New York and studied at the Writer's Studio with Pulitzer Prize winning author Phillip Shultz.
 She works for an international news media company and has written her "American Girl" column since 2008.

 - Susan Levenstein

-Susan Levenstein, MD, fell in love with Italy in 1970, returned to her native New York City for medical training, and moved to Rome shortly after becoming Board Certified in Internal Medicine in 1978.
-The primary care office practice she founded in 1980 has thrived ever since (See her professional site here).
-In a parallel research career Dr. Levenstein has explored the influence of psychological factors on diseases such as peptic ulcer, inflammatory bowel disease, and hypertension, with more than 60 scientific publications.
-She once wrote a weekly medical column for the Rome Daily American and is now working on a book about her adventures with Italian health, lifestyle, and medical care.
-She blogs on similar topics at Stethoscope on Rome.
+Susan Levenstein, MD, a New York native, moved to Italy in 1978 after she was Board Certified in Internal Medicine.
+In 1980, she founded a Rome primary care practice that has thrived since.
+In a parallel research career, Levenstein has explored the influence of psychological factors on diseases such as peptic ulcer, inflammatory bowel disease, and hypertension, with more than 60 scientific publications.
+She once wrote a weekly medical column for the Rome Daily American newspaper and now maintains both a professional site and personal blog titled Stetthoscope on Rome.
+In 2019, Paul Dry Books will publish her book about her adventures practicing medicine in Rome.

 - Elaine Luti